n2o1988/test-browserstack-stuff/README.md

 BROWSERSTACK_USER=<...> BROWSERSTACK_KEY=<...> yarn test
 ```

+## UPDATE: Issue fixed
+The issue was fixed on Browserstack side on March 4th 2019.

 ## The problem
 This simple mocha test demonstrate an issue with selenium-webdriver@3.6.0 (the latest stable release of the javascript bindings for Selenium WebDriver) and Browserstack when using Firefox and any version of Selenium > 3.6.0.